spotlightpa/poor-richard/content/news/2020-07-09-SPLPOLICEXX.md

 The bill also does not require departments to track the race or gender of people that officers use force against.

 <a href="https://www.legis.state.pa.us/cfdocs/billinfo/billinfo.cfm?syear=2019&sind=0&body=S&type=B&bn=1205"><b>Senate Bill 1205</b></a><b>, sponsored by Sen. Sharif Street (D., Philadelphia):</b> This bill would require every local police department to develop and post online a use-of-force policy.
 It also limits the use of chokeholds to situations where deadly force is warranted.

+<i>This story was updated to reflect that the House and Senate will be in session during the week of July 13. </i>

 <i><b>100% ESSENTIAL:</b></i> <a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> relies on</i><a href="https://www.spotlightpa.org/support"><i> funding from foundations and readers like you</i></a><i> who are committed to accountability journalism that gets results.
 If you value this reporting, please give a gift today at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.</i>